OUTAGE MGMT

 Third-Party Damage

-Construction dig-ins (the leading cause of underground cable damage), unauthorised attachment to poles, vandalism and cable theft, and contractor activities near overhead lines without proper notification
+Construction dig-ins (the #1 cause of gas and underground electric damage), unauthorised attachment to utility poles, vandalism and copper theft (costing utilities $1 billion+ annually), and tree service contractors dropping trees onto lines without notification

 Planned Maintenance

-Scheduled outages for equipment replacement, network upgrades, and system improvements.
-Tracked separately per CEER methodology for planned versus unplanned SAIDI/SAIFI and reported to national regulators.
+Scheduled outages for equipment replacement, line upgrades, voltage conversion, and system improvements.
+Tracked separately per IEEE 1366 for SAIDI/SAIFI exclusion and reported to state PUCs as planned interruptions.
 Minimised through live-line working, temporary generation, and load transfer.

 Every Minute Counts.
 Every Customer Matters.

-JRC research estimates that power outages cost the European economy billions of euros annually.
-Your share of that cost appears in regulatory revenue deductions, customer churn, and the reputational damage that follows every major event.
-Outages are inevitable , ageing infrastructure, severe weather, and animals guarantee that.
+The DOE estimates that power outages cost the U.S. economy $150 billion annually.
+Your share of that cost appears in regulatory penalties, customer churn, storm cost disallowances, and the reputational damage that follows every major event.
+Outages are inevitable , aging infrastructure, severe weather, and animals guarantee that.
 But slow restoration is not inevitable.
 It is a choice.
-Argus gives your operations team the intelligence to detect outages in under 60 seconds, isolate faults in under 5 minutes, and restore customers 20-40% faster , while keeping every stakeholder informed with accurate, AI-driven restoration predictions.
+Argus gives your operations team the intelligence to detect outages in under 60 seconds, isolate faults in under 5 minutes, and restore customers 20-40% faster , while keeping every stakeholder informed with accurate, AI-driven ETR predictions.

 The difference between a well-managed outage and a crisis is not luck , it is the intelligence behind your response.
-Network topology awareness, AI-powered isolation, predictive restoration estimates, and automated customer communication transform how your DSO handles every outage, every day.
+Network topology awareness, AI-powered isolation, predictive ETR, and automated customer communication reshape how your utility handles every outage, every day.

 Your customers are counting the minutes.
 Give your team the tools to make every minute count.